Kalamazoo Federal Drug Crime Attorneys

 - Drug Exporting: Exporting drugs is the opposite of importing and involves sending controlled substances from the United States to other countries.
 It often involves large-scale operations and can be prosecuted under federal law.

 - Drug Trafficking: Trafficking refers to the illegal distribution, sale, or transportation of controlled substances.
 It encompasses a wide range of activities, from street-level drug dealing to large-scale drug trafficking organizations that operate across state or international borders.
+Multiple federal agencies may be involved in the investigation.

 - Unlawful Possession: Possession of controlled substances without a valid prescription or authorization is illegal under federal law.
 This includes both actual possession (having drugs on your person) and constructive possession (having control or dominion over drugs even if they are not physically on your person).